 If your API endpoint needs to use an API key, then it must be sent through a dedicated X-MBX-APIKEY header:

-Signed endpoints require an additional parameter called signature, a keyed HMAC SHA256 signature with your secretKey as the key and a concatenation of all the query’s parameters as the value passed to the HMAC operation.
+The reason signed endpoints don’t currently work with our app is because they require an additional parameter called signature, a keyed HMAC SHA256 signature with your secretKey as the key and a concatenation of all the query’s parameters as the value passed to the HMAC operation.

 Signed endpoints also require a timeStamp parameter, populated with the request’s millisecond timestamp:

-A conclusive example for a signed endpoint is represented by the Order API endpoint:
+An example of a signed endpoint is the Order API endpoint: